neil-kelsey/ground-control-water-table/ground-control-water-table/README.md

 - Map functionality has two sensor spots on one location - I'd like to implement something on the map so you can choose which you want to view .. or maybe sensor filtering on the maps pop up
 - The 'No data' component for the table is just some text, I'd make this a full component
 - I made a custom hook useToggle for showing / hiding content but I only really use this in a few places, I could expand it's functionality to for the table row show and hide and anywhere else we need that functionality
+- There's some repeated code in chart.tsx - yunk, needs to be turned in to it's own separate function for reusability
 - Show date range buttons could benifit from a calendar icon
 - No account or language select call to actions on mobile view
 - I'd like to do more browser and device testing and optimise the design for popular set ups